makexcake/commit-hw-2/README.md

 * Internet Gateway and Gateway Endpoint to S3.
 * 2 EC2 instances with the tag "scheduled": "true" in the private subnet
 * EventBridge rule to trigger the start and stop lambda functions.
-* ALB with https listener that uses my very own certificate (created it via openSSL).
+* ALB with https listener that uses my very own certificate (created it via openSSL) stored in AWS Cerrificate Manager.
 * ECS Fargate cluster with service that provisions 2 containers.
 * The setup uses SSL Offload which means that the traffic from the internet to ALB use https protocol and from ALB to the continer http.